 The principles that must be adhered to involving these staircase parts are found in Approved Document K - Protection from falling, collision and impact.
 We've laid them out clearly below:

-Domestic homes, including rental houses
+Domestic properties, including rental houses

 - The handrail can be part of a guarding rail or bannister if it matches the height requirements above.